MicrosoftDocs/microsoft-community-training/microsoft-community-training/analytics/in-built-reports/course-view-report.md

 ## Quiz grid

-This section in the course view provides information about the overall performance of trainees in different quizzes of a course.
+This section in the Course View provides information about the overall performance of trainees in different quizzes of a course.
 Including the number of questions in the quiz, average score, and difficulty level.
 In the table below, for each quiz, you can see the total number of questions in the quiz, total number of attempts by all learners, the average quiz score, and difficult level.
 ![Quiz score](../../media/image%2875%29.png)

 > [!NOTE]